5GZORRO/identity/README.md

   * Von-network running
   * Agents running

-Before running this project, you must create an .env file & an .env_admin file, based on the .env.template & .env_admin.template files available in identity/src, respectively.
-Further detailing can be found in said file.
+Before running this project, you must create an .env file (for Operator B), .env_2 (for Operator C), .env_regulator (for Regulator) & an .env_admin file (for Operator A), based on the .env.template, .env_admin.template & .env_regulator.template files available in identity/src, respectively.
+Further detailing can be found in said files.

 To run the Identity Controllers, go to identity/src folder, then type in the command line:
 ```